Ernst Hirsch Ballin

-Former Minister in the Dutch government, Honorary University Professor at Tilburg University and member of the Scientific Council for Government Policy
+Former Minister of Justice, The Netherlands.
+Honorary University Professor at Tilburg University and member of the Scientific Council for Government Policy

 The future of the European Union depends on our ability to include cultural and institutional diversity based in the recognition of human values.

 Hirsch Ballin is a former member of the government of the Netherlands.
 First he was a member of the House of Representatives and served as a member of the Senate.
 Later he became a member of the Council of State.
 He served as Minister of Justice (1989 – 1994 and again between 2006 – 2010), Minister of Netherlands Antillean and Aruban Affairs (1989 – 1994) and Minister of the Interior and Kingdom Affairs (February – October 2010).

 After his education, Ernst Hirsch Ballin worked as a research assistant at the University of Amsterdam, where he also obtained his doctorate, and later as a legal officer at the Ministry of Justice.
 For more than 15 years, in the periods before and in between his ministerial duties, he served as a judge.